Generic capability 3

 - manage challenging behaviours sufficiently to maintain open communication over time

-This page has described rehabilitation generic capability 3, which is being able to establish and maintain good communication with patients, families and professionals, and organisations, especially in the face of obstacles.
-It has emphasised the considerable range of problems that may impede good communication, and the very broad range of knowledge and skill needed, a range of knowledge and skills that no single professional will have acquired as part of specific professional training; psychologists are the profession that will have covered most areas.
-It is surprising, given the importance of communication in rehabilitation and given the many different problems that can arise, that specific training in communication is not given.
+This page has described rehabilitation generic capability 3, which is establishing and maintaining good communication with patients, families and professionals, and organisations, especially in the face of obstacles.
+It has emphasised the considerable range of problems that may impede good communication and the extensive range of knowledge and skill needed, a range of knowledge and skills that no single professional will have acquired as part of specific professional training; psychologists are the profession that will have covered most areas.
+Given the importance of communication in rehabilitation and the many different problems that can arise, it is surprising that specific communication training is not given.